davidmenger/botnaut/doc/api/callback.md

 ### isFromCallback([callbackContext]) ⇒ <code>boolean</code> ⏏
-Returns true, when user is comming back from callback Comeback is initialised with `req.proceedCallback()` or quick reply Usefull for hidding the text, user has already seen
+Returns true, when user is comming back from callback Comeback is initialised with `res.proceedCallback()` or quick reply Usefull for hidding the text, user has already seen

 **Kind**: Exported function